ProxiRun/proxirun/chain_listener/README.md

 The Chain Listener is a Rust library designed to connect to the Aptos Transaction Stream Service.
 It intercepts gRPC requests with an authorization token, filters for events related to the ProxiRun smart contract, and parses these events into structured types defined in the ProxiRun SDK.
 The parsed events are then pushed into a channel for downstream processing.

-Since it connects to the (Aptos Transaction Stream Service)[https://aptos.dev/en/build/indexer/txn-stream], usage requires a auth token.
+Since it connects to the [Aptos Transaction Stream Service](https://aptos.dev/en/build/indexer/txn-stream), usage requires a auth token.

 ## Features